 PLEASE NOTE: This application is only for student jobs within the Alumni Memorial Union (AMU).
 If you're looking to apply for student positions elsewhere on campus, please visit Student Employment Services.
 If you're looking for full-time employment, please visit Human Resources.

-This position reports directly to the Coordinator of Administrative Services and Student Manager.
-Duties include organization of clerical services, assist with the application process for the AMU Student Employee Program and assist in the entry of the financial accounts for the Auxiliary Services and the Alumni Memorial Union.
+This position reports directly to the Coordinator of Administrative Services.
+Duties include organization of clerical services and assist with the application process for the AMU Student Employee Program.
+Recording financial activity for AMU and Auxiliary accounts including daily/weekly reconciliation and deposit of Annex Bowling and Gameroom/Brooks Lounge accounts.

 AMU Orientation Leaders are responsible for conducting a set weekly New Student Employee Orientation session during the academic year to all AMU new hires.
 This includes, but is not limited to, providing an overview of the Alumni Memorial Union organizational structure, an introduction to departments and how they operate, a tour of the facilities and general review of AMU culture.
 AMU Orientation Leaders help to facilitate smooth transition into the AMU student employment program.